-The performance during 2021/22 before tax was better than the prior year.
-The increase in profit before tax is due to higher revenue and demand in the financial year.
+The performance during 2022/23 before tax was better than the prior year.
+The increase in profit before tax is primarily due to the increase in interest received offsetting a lower operating profit in the financial year.

-2021/22 continued with an excellent overall operational performance of Dalriada Water Limited.
+2022/23 continued with an excellent overall operational performance of Dalriada Water Limited.
 It was an excellent year for the operating company Northern Ireland Water Alpha Ltd in terms of contractual compliance and exceptional health and safety performance.